 Lay Bets

-Lay bets are very interesting as they are practically the opposite of the Buy bets.
-They can be placed after the come-out roll when a point number has already been established or before that.
-With them, players bet that the shooter will toss a 7 before a particular number.
-This is a service bet, which means that the dealer takes the player’s chips and puts them on the number wagered on – it may be 4, 5, 6, 8, 9, or 10.
+Lay bets are interesting because they are essentially the opposite of Buy bets.
+They can be placed after the come-out roll once a point has been established or even before that.
+With a Lay bet, players wager that the shooter will roll a 7 before a specific number.
+This is a service bet, which means the dealer takes the player’s chips and places them on the chosen number – 4, 5, 6, 8, 9, or 10.

-If that number appears before 7 is rolled, the Lay bet loses.
-If 7 appears first, however, the bet wins paying out at true odds.
-Since it is the exact opposite of the Buy bet, the payouts are also reversed.
+If that number appears before a 7 is rolled, the Lay bet loses.
+If a 7 appears first, however, the bet wins, paying out at the true odds.
+Because it is the exact opposite of a Buy bet, the payouts are also reversed.
 Moreover, the 5% commission is charged only on the amount of the winnings:

 - Lay bet on 4, 10 – 1:2 minus 5% of the winnings